pdfrendr/pdfrendr/README.md

 - **CFF fonts** (`/CFF`) - Compact Font Format structures
 - **TrueType fonts** (`/TrueType`) - TrueType font embedding

-## 🛡️ Security Considerations

-**This library processes PDFs during parsing and should be considered:**

-- ✅ Helpful for reducing certain types of dynamic content
-- ⚠️ **Not a complete security solution** - PDF.js still parses the original file
-- ⚠️ **Cannot prevent all PDF vulnerabilities** - Zero-day exploits may still work
-- ⚠️ **Processing happens during analysis** - Malicious PDFs are still parsed

-**Recommended practices:**
-- Use in combination with other security measures
-- Process files in isolated environments when possible
-- Keep PDF.js dependencies updated
-- Monitor for unusual processing failures

 ## 📚 Examples